 Altitude sickness is fairly common and occurs in people of all ages and physical fitness levels, so it’s worth being aware of if you’re on your way to a place that sits high above sea level.
 You can combat altitude sickness by getting plenty of sleep, avoiding alcohol, drinking plenty of water, and taking a pain reliever such as ibuprofen.

-If you’re going to an exotic or developing nation, there are a few things to keep in mind in terms of food safety.
 When choosing a street vendor or food stall, pick one where people are wearing gloves to handle food and aren’t handling food with the same hands they use to conduct cash transactions.
 Cash is notoriously grimy and germy, and you want to avoid getting those germs on the food you’re about to ingest.
-If you’re eating from a street cart or other non-restaurant vendor, try to choose one where you can see that the food is prepared when you order it.
-This reduces the amount of time bacteria has to grow, unlike food that’s been sitting out for hours at room temperature.
+If you’re eating from a street cart or other non-restaurant vendor, try to choose one where you can see the food being prepared when you order it.
+This reduces the amount of time bacteria has to grow, compared with food that’s been sitting out for hours at room temperature.

 If this doesn’t sound like fun to you, then make an effort to balance how much you’re drinking with other healthy activities, such as eating well, getting plenty of sleep, and drinking lots of water.
 Staying hydrated, especially if you’re in the sun a lot or walking around more than usual, will go a long way toward mitigating alcohol’s dehydrating effects.
 If you find yourself getting dehydrated, switch to water or a drink with electrolytes in it, such as a sports drink or coconut water.

-My favorite travel itineraries are jam-packed from sunup to sundown, but running yourself into the ground can be a recipe for disaster.
-As tempting as it may be to over-plan every single hour when you’re on vacation, carve out some time for relaxing and resting.
+Travel itineraries that are jam-packed from sunup to sundown can be a recipe for disaster.
+As tempting as it may be to cram in as much as you can when you’re on vacation, carve out some time for relaxing and resting.
 If you’re not a napper, find a local coffee shop or park where you can at least sit for a while and rest your feet.

 Sightseeing is one of the best parts of vacation, but not if you’re too tired and sick to enjoy the sights.
 Especially during the first few days at a new destination, when everyone is recovering from jet lag and getting into the swing of vacation, allow a bit of time in the schedule to rest and recover.
 Your immune system will thank you.

-What To Do If You Get Sick on Vacation
+Know What to Do If You Get Sick

 If you find yourself completely knocked out by illness while you’re on the road, it may be time to ask for help.
 Start with the front desk if you’re staying at a hotel and ask if they can recommend a doctor or hospital that takes foreigners and last-minute patients.
 If you’re staying in accommodations that don’t have a front desk, look online to see if there’s a local physician or clinic nearby that might be able to see you.

-Alternatively, you can see if your primary care physician at home can give you some care suggestions or refer a clinic remotely via phone, video chat, or email.
-If you have a travel buddy who isn’t sick, you can send them to a pharmacy or store to stock up on supplies, including any medicine you may not have with you in your travel kit.
+Alternatively, you can see if your primary care physician at home can give you some care suggestions or refer you to a clinic remotely via phone, video chat, or email.
+If you have a travel buddy who isn’t sick, you can send them to a pharmacy or store to stock up on supplies, including any medications you may not have with you in your travel kit.